Taiwan evacuates hundreds as Typhoon Soudelor churns towards island

 It had winds of 173 kph (107 mph) close to its centre, the Central Weather Bureau said, making it the strongest storm to threaten the island since 2013's Typhoon Usagi.

-It has already drawn comparisons to 2009's Typhoon Morakot, which cut a wide path of destruction over southern Taiwan, leaving about 700 people dead or missing and causing $3 billion (1 billion pounds) worth of damage.
+It has already drawn comparisons to 2009's Typhoon Morakot, which cut a wide path of destruction over southern Taiwan, leaving about 700 people dead or missing and causing $3 billion worth of damage.

 Soudelor has also spurred the end of a week-long protest by students in front of the island's ministry of education against revisions to history textbooks.